 While that certainly applies to the court, it also applies to the betting windows and friendly (and sometimes hardcore) bracket betting pools.
 Live betting odds for March Madness are some of the most closely watched lines in all of sports.

 March Madness betting has become a national pastime with Americans from every walk of life plunking down a few dollars on their favorite teams or hoping their bracket selections bring them a nice payday at the end of the tournament.

-See the current futures odds for the next NCAA basketball National Championship at WV online sportsbooks in our feed below.
-Click on any odds to jump straight to the sportsbooks and claim your free bets or bonus.
+Check the tabs below for current futures odds for the next NCAA basketball National Championship and Final Four direct from WV online sportsbooks and March Madness game odds (spreads, moneylines, totals) when the tourney starts.
+Click on any odds to jump straight to the sportsbook and claim your free bets or bonus.

 This year’s college basketball championship festivities kick-off as it does every year – with Selection Sunday.
 After teams have played out their seasons, conference tournaments and champions have been crowned, the selection committee determines the tournament bracket and seeding for each team.

 March Madness then ensues and ends with the NCAA Championship Game three weeks later.
 The annual tournament now consists of 68 teams playing in a single-elimination format.
 Due to mitigation efforts for the ongoing COVID-19 pandemic, the entire 2021 postseason basketball tournament will be played in and around Indianapolis, IN in a controlled environment.

 It’s a classic structure with little room for error.
 If your team loses, it’s a long wait until next season.
 The annual event now includes two “play-in games,” an opportunity for four teams to play their way into the traditional 64-team field.
 In total, March Madness features 67 games over a period of 19 days.